pbdatabricks/edge_rpi/README.md

     ```sh
     cat /etc/os-release
     ```
-    -- If not installed, I recommend downloading the [lite version](https://downloads.raspberrypi.org/raspios_lite_armhf/images/raspios_lite_armhf-2021-05-28/2021-05-07-raspios-buster-armhf-lite.zip), and use the [Raspberry Pi Imager](https://downloads.raspberrypi.org/imager/imager_latest.dmg) to burn the image on the SD Card by selecting the 'Choose OS' --> 'Use Custom'
+    -- If not installed, I recommend downloading the [lite version](https://downloads.raspberrypi.org/raspios_lite_armhf/images/raspios_lite_armhf-2021-05-28/2021-05-07-raspios-buster-armhf-lite.zip), and use the [Raspberry Pi Imager](https://downloads.raspberrypi.org/imager/imager_latest.dmg) to burn the image on the SD Card by selecting the 'Choose OS' --> 'Use Custom'.
+This OS is headless, so we will need to set up SSH.

+    -- Setting up SSH:
+    1. Navigate to the root folder of the boot device (SD card), and create an empty file named 'ssh'.
+When the Raspberry Pi boots for the first time, it will look for this file, and enable ssh if it is in there, then it will delete it.
+    2. Now we can use SSH to login using "raspberry" as the default password:
+        ```sh
+        ssh pi@raspberrypi.local
+        ```

 - ARMv7 Processor rev 3 (v7l)
     ```sh
     cat /proc/cpuinfo
     ```

+- [Demo Artifacts](https://drive.google.com/drive/folders/1DuSfiI60ORgVqJtft2Jv6lF9qZgUL7r0?usp=sharing) - To be used later but handy to download ahead of time

 ## Installing Torch from [ljk53](https://github.com/ljk53/pytorch-rpi/blob/master/torch-1.7.0a0-cp37-cp37m-linux_armv7l.whl)
 - Update & Upgrade